Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 Medically Necessary for the Medicaid Program.
 The fact that a provider has prescribed, recommended or approved a medical item or service does not, in itself, make such item or service Medically Necessary.
 Medical Necessity and Medically Necessary as used in the Agreement shall have the meaning contained in Tenn.
 Code Ann.
-71-5-144, — Rule 1200-13-16, and oer tules, as applicable.
+71-5-144, Inga Rule 1200-13-16, and other rules, as applicable.
 In the case of enrollees under 21 years of age, services shall be provided in accordance with EPSDT requirements including federal regulations as described in 42 CFR Part 441, Subpart B, and the Omnibus Budget Reconciliation Act of 1989.
 "State Agency," if used, means a federal, state or local agency, administration, board or other governing body with jurisdiction over the governance or administration of a Medicaid Program.
-"Subcontract" means a contract to perform or assist, even if incidentally or in an auxiliary capacity, in the performance
+“Subcontract” means a contract to perform or assist, even if incidentally or in an auxiliary capacity, in the performance of all or part of the Provider's duties or obligations under the Agreement and/or this Attachment.
+An agreement